The foreign exchange rate is the value or price of a currency expressed in terms of another currency. For example, £1 = $1.2

 A deliberate rise in the value of a fixed exchange rate is called a revaluation.

-- Keep inflation low: depreciation of a currency can cause inflation as demand and prices and costs for firms rise.
-On a fixed exchange rate, firms have an incentive to keep cutting costs to remain competitive
+- Keep inflation low: depreciation of a currency can cause inflation as demand, prices and costs for firms rise.
+On a fixed exchange rate, firms have an incentive to keep cutting costs to remain competitive.

 - Balance of Payments stability: since the exchange rate is not determined by market forces, sudden changes in the balance of payments will be eliminated, keeping it stable instead.

-- Conflict with other macroeconomic objectives: to maintain a fixed level of the exchange rate may conflict with other macroeconomic objectives when the government intervenes with its policies.
-For example if it raises interest rates to remove the pressure of the currency to fall, economic growth might be adversely affected
+- Conflict with other macroeconomic objectives: the goal to maintain a fixed exchange rate may conflict with other macroeconomic objectives when the government intervenes with its policies.
+For example, if it raises interest rates to remove the pressure of the currency to fall, economic growth might be adversely affected.

-- Risk of overvaluation or undervaluation: it is difficult to know the right rate to fix the rate at.
+- Risk of overvaluation or undervaluation: it is difficult to know the right rate to fix the exchange rate at.
 If the rate is too high, it will make exports uncompetitive.
 If it is too low, it could cause inflation.
-It is difficult to ascertain the optimum foreign exchange rate
+It is difficult to ascertain the optimum foreign exchange rate.

 Notes submitted by Lintha

 Click here to go to the next topic